Community Supported Agriculture

 Additional option descriptions:

-Fruit: At this time we do not have berries or producing fruit trees on the farm, but we do occasionally purchase bulk fruit when it is available locally, and make it available fo purchase during CSA pickup.
+Fruit: At this time we do not have berries or producing fruit trees on the farm, but we source local fruit from other farmers, and make it available for purchase during CSA pickup.

 Bedding plants and transplants: We have our Spring Plant Sale every year right around Earth Day!
 We carry garden starts and some bedding plants as well as succulents.